Wentworth Cheswill: Legacy

 In 1820, shortly after Cheswill died, the New Hampshire Senator David L. Morril used him as a positive example of the contributions of mixed-race persons in a speech to the United States Congress regarding the negative effects of discriminatory racial legislation.
 Morril opposed a bill to forbid mulatto persons to become citizens of Missouri.
 In his speech Morril noted,"In New Hampshire there was a yellow man by the name of Cheswell [sic], who, with his family, were respectable in points of abilities, property and character.
 He held some of the first offices in the town in which he resided, was appointed Justice of the Peace for that county, and was perfectly competent to perform with ability all the duties of his various offices in the most prompt, accurate, and acceptable manner."
 Angrily, Morril added, "But this family are forbidden to enter and live in Missouri."Note: As a mixed-race person, there is little evidence about how Cheswill's racial identification was perceived in his lifetime.
 He was listed as white on the census (mixed-race was not an option on the census yet), but Morril's reference suggests he was considered mulatto by some contemporaries.

 Cheswill is sometimes called the "black Paul Revere," and his messenger work for the patriot cause in New Hampshire is compared with Paul Revere's midnight ride.

 Wentworth's grandfather Richard Cheswill, a former slave of African ancestry, is the first known resident by that surname in New England.
 PBS Frontline Online discussed the Cheswell family among mixed-race American families in its web feature Blurred Racial Lines of Famous Families, associated with its program Secret Daughter (1996), based on the life and family of producer June Cross.

 Some Cheswell descendants, whose families have identified as white for many generations, discovered their connection to the Cheswills and African-American heritage due to publicity in 2002 and following years of research about Wentworth Cheswill done by Rich Alperin, a local resident.
 In 2006, Cheswell descendants and other New England residents raised funds to restore or replicate the Cheswell gravestones.
 In addition, they and members of the New Hampshire Old Graveyard Association worked to restore the old Cheswell gravesite.

 In 2007, a New Hampshire historical marker (number 209) highlighting Wentworth Cheswill's accomplishments was erected at the Cheswill gravesite in Newmarket.
 There have also been efforts to erect a statue in his honor.

 New Hampshire officially celebrated (Cheswill's 276th birthday) as "Wentworth Cheswill Day," after a bill sponsored by Representative Charlotte DiLorenzo.
 DiLorenzo has also sponsored an effort to commission a portrait of Cheswill to be hung in the New Hampshire State House.
+This portrait was unveiled July 10th, 2026.